 Why Should I Worry About Ticks?

 These blood-sucking insects are no light-hearted matter.
 A simple tick bite can lead to transmission of a variety of dangerous diseases.

 While some ticks aren’t known to transmit any diseases, far more do.
 The diseases range from unpleasant to downright serious.

-Dog ticks carry Rocky Mountain spotted fever.
+American dog ticks and lone star ticks carry Rocky Mountain spotted fever.
 This is considered the most dangerous tick-borne illness in the U.S.